drd/conformist/README.md

 // {self: ['You should enter an odd number'], children: [number: [], mustBeOdd: []]}
 ```

 Each element in a schema contains a list of `errors`, which starts out as `undefined`, but after validation is an array.
-Elements also have an `allErrors()` method, which for `Scalar` elements is simply returns the `errors` property, but for `Container`s it will include errors for all children as well.
+Elements also have an `allErrors()` method, which for `Scalar` elements simply returns the `errors` property, but for `Container`s it will include errors for all children as well.
 For a `List`, `allErrors()` returns a list of lists.
 For a `Map`, the errors are returned in the format:

 ```js
 {